Film, like speech and writing, has a unique language

 Here’s the classic fight scene from The Matrix Reloaded, using optical effects to plunge us into the action.

 Point Of View (P.O.V)

-Here’s the classic opening scene from John Carpenter’s Halloween (1978), where we enter the story from Michael Myers, a young boy who becomes one of the most iconic characters in the history of horror film.
+Here’s the classic opening scene from John Carpenter’s Halloween (1978), where we enter the story of Michael Myers, a young boy who becomes one of the most iconic characters in the history of the horror film.